latz-io/latz-io.github.io/_pages/talks.md

 ---

 ## Upcoming
-*Due to the current corona pandemic, I don't have fixed upcoming events.
+*Due to the SARS-CoV-2 pandemic, I don't have fixed upcoming events.
 If interested in a chat, please contact me via [email](mailto:jl2160@cam.ac.uk).*

 ## Past
 A map of all the meetings I have participated in: